mmiots9/Blog/blog/content/en/pillole/scienza/metropoli1.en.md

 title: "Welcome to celltropoly: introduction"
 date: 2021-06-01
 modified:
-description: "Introduction to the new science-pills series: a journey through that metropoly that is called *cell*"
+description: "Introduction to the new science-pills series: a journey through that metropoly that is called cell"
 draft: false
 hideToc: true
 enableToc: false